Wave (Meghan Trainor song): Composition

+"Wave" is two minutes and fifty-six seconds long.
+Sabath produced the song with Trainor and engineered it with John Hanes.
+He plays drums, bass, and synthesizer, and Trainor plays synthesizer.
+Jordan Federman, Daryl Sabara, Camila Viola, Trainor and her brother Ryan provide background vocals.
+Serban Ghenea mixed the song, and Randy Merrill mastered it.

 An electropop and house song, According to Dani Blum of Pitchfork, "Wave" begins with Trainor delivering "titanic vocals over a panoramic piano" instrumentation, which transitions into an electronic dance music pulse that was compared to the work of Cascada.
 The song features "ostentatious" background vocals with gospel-inflected harmonies that she stated were inspired by her visits to Kanye West's Sunday Service Choir shows.

 Described as a "frothy electro-bop", its lyrics detail the highs and lows of a dramatic love story.
 "Wave" talks about the emotional fallout of a relationship that has failed, with lyrics like "And I shouldn't beg for more/But I don't want it to end".
 It has been called a drastic departure from Trainor's traditional doo-wop sound by PopMatters' Jessica Brant.